From Catastrophe to Conservation

 More than a decade after historic rainfall caused flash flooding, a new public park will soon be built in an urban neighborhood that was devastated by the disaster.
 Homeowners along low-lying Maple Street were severely impacted in 2009 when more than seven inches of rain fell in just 75 minutes.

 Louisville MSD secured a FEMA grant to purchase most of the flood-prone homes, help residents move out of harm’s way, and prevent future flooding.
 MSD conserved about 20 acres and facilitated the transformation of vacant land into a public park—forging alliances to serve a neighborhood that has suffered decades of disinvestment.

 Thanks to extensive community engagement, donor support, and collaboration with the Parks Alliance of Louisville and city government, the partners will break ground on the city’s newest public park in Spring 2023.
 This project strengthened the neighborhood by shaping a new recreational green space around ideas from residents of the community.
 Alberta Jones Park will be a shining example of the importance of engineering that promotes equity and keeps our residents safe.

 Learn all about Alberta Jones Park and the pioneering woman who inspired its name.

 THE MAPLE STREET STORY - The California Neighborhood takes its name for once being the “far west” of Louisville.
 Maple Street between Dr. W. J. Hodge and 28th Streets is a low-lying area built along a historic streambed and combined sewer that was constructed in the early 1900s.
 As a result, it is very vulnerable to flooding.
 That danger became real in August 2009 when Louisville experienced a historic rain event—more than seven inches in just 75 minutes.
-Victims included thousands of West Louisvillians, including residents on Maple Street, some rescued from their homes by boat.
+Thousands in West Louisville, including residents on Maple Street, were affected, with some rescued from their homes by boat.

 Maple Street by the Numbers